CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

 ### Task-01 :Enable System Assigned Managed Identity (SAMI) of Your Azure SQL Managed Instance

- 1. Navigate to your SQL Managed Instance in the Azure portal.
+ 1. Navigate to the SQL Managed Instance in the Azure portal.

      ![](../media/Lab-05/sqlmi.png)